xavierog/moulti/Documentation.md

 ### moulti run: dealing with stdin, stdout, stderr

-Script launched through "moulti run":
+By default, scripts launched through "moulti run":

 - have their standard input (stdin, file descriptor #0) redirected to `/dev/null`;
 - inherit the standard and error outputs (stdout and stderr, file descriptors #1 and #2) from Moulti (e.g. `/dev/pts/42`);